M104 railway (Croatia): Reconstruction of the Vinkovci - Tovarnik section (2008 - 2012)

 From 2008 to 2011, the section of the track between stations Vinkovci and Tovarnik was reconstructed.

 The reconstruction of the section Vinkovci - Tovarnik - state border was the first project in Croatia that was financed from the pre-accession funds of the European Union and the first in which investments in railway infrastructure were co-financed from EU funds.
 It is also the largest infrastructure project financed by the pre-accession aid model, both in financial and physical terms.
 The completion of the works was solemnly celebrated on January 19, 2012.

 The subject of the project was the section on the international corridor in the east of Croatia, from Vinkovci to Tovarnik, that is on a route 33.48 km long.
 Since it is a two-track railway, 67 kilometers of tracks were renewed.
 The axle load allowed on this part of the corridor is now 22.5 tons per axle and 8.0 tons per meter of length.
 The maximum operating speed on the section was raised from 50 to 160 km/h following the end of the reconstruction.

-As part of the reconstruction of the section Vinkovci - Tovarnik - state border with Serbia, works were carried out in stations and stops, on tracks and railway crossings, and a new system of traffic signaling and traffic management according to European standards (European Electronic Train Control System - ETCS) was installed.
+As part of the reconstruction of the section Vinkovci - Tovarnik - state border with Serbia, works were carried out in stations and stops, on tracks and railway crossings, and a new system of traffic signaling and traffic management was installed.

 Seven existing stations were modernized, where new platform areas were built with all the necessary infrastructure, such as ramps for disabled people, platform canopies, lighting, parking areas and more.
 Two stations (Jankovci and Đeletovci) were reconstructed, and two new stops were built as part of their reconstruction.